fenago/ml-bootcamp/Lab_3.md

 As
 in
-the previous chapter, we will use Kaggle datasets for data.
+the previous lab, we will use Kaggle datasets for data.
 This time we will use data from
 <https://www.kaggle.com/blastchar/telco-customer-churn>.